Towards generalisable and calibrated synthetic speech detection with self-supervised representations: Introduction

-\textbf{Well-calibrated detection methods.} Deep fake detectors can be used for taking critical decisions, so we want them to produce reliable, trustworthy scores.
-For example, if the detector outputs several fakeness scores of around 0.7, then we would expect that 70\% of the inputs are indeed fake.
-A classifier that exhibits this property is known as \textit{well calibrated}.
-Current research of general machine learning models addresses this aspect, but surprisingly little work addresses the topic of calibration of deep fake detectors, either audio or image-based.
-Recent work~\cite{guillaro2023cvpr, salvi2023icassp} has tackled a related problem of estimating the uncertainty (or conversely certainty) in a prediction.
-Both papers use a similar method: first train a deep fake detector, then train a second classifier (using a frozen representation extracted from the detector) to estimate whether the predictions of the first are correct or not.
-Here, we investigate whether it is feasible to use the much more direct method of estimating the uncertainty from the output probabilities of the deep fake detector, for example, by computing the entropy over the outputs.
+\mypar{Well-calibrated detection methods.} Deepfake detectors can be used to make critical decisions, so it is crucial to be reliable and trustworthy.
+If a detector outputs a fakeness score of 0.7 for a series of inputs, then we should expect that in 70\% of the cases the input is indeed fake.
+A classifier with this property is known as \textit{well calibrated}.
+Current research in general machine learning addresses this aspect, but surprisingly little work discusses the calibration of deepfake detectors.
+Recent works~\cite{guillaro2023cvpr, salvi2023icassp} have tackled a related problem of estimating the uncertainty (or conversely certainty) in a prediction.
+Both papers use a similar method: first train a deepfake detector, then train a second classifier (using a frozen representation extracted from the detector) to estimate if the predictions of the first are correct or not.
+Here, we investigate if it is feasible to use the more direct method of estimating the uncertainty from the output probabilities of the detector, by computing the entropy over the outputs.

-Therefore, \textbf{our contributions} are as follows: (i) we report state-of-the-art results on the \inthewild dataset, and show that our models can be successfully used for uncertainty estimation; (ii) we evaluate self-supervised representations in terms of their generalisation and calibration abilities; and (iii) we provide a systematic study over the impact of the: self-supervised representations, back-end model, and training data.
-Our code will be made public upon paper acceptance.
+\mypar{Our contributions} are as follows: (i) We propose a simple yet effective approach for detecting spoofed audio signals.
+This approach achieves state-of-the-art results and produces better calibrated outputs, suitable for reliability estimation. (ii) We conduct a systematic study over the impact of various factors including the choice of self-supervised representations, the back-end classifier and the amount of training data. (iii) We benchmark our approach on eight different datasets including partially-spoofed and multilingual data, laying the grounds for future research on general deepfake detection.